 Buying direct or investing physically means buying and then holding the commodity.
 It presents a storage problem but many solutions are available.

-there are several bullion firms that offer not only online gold dealing but also storage of the asset.
-Buying real gold gives you an easy access to the precious metal.
+There are several bullion firms that offer not only online gold dealing but also storage of the asset.
+Buying real gold gives you easy access to the precious metal.
 Remember to buy only from reputable companies for your security.
 Check the website of the World Gold Council for a list of these companies.

 When you buy physical assets like commodities, it means real direct exposure to the goods.
 There are added costs to these such as storage, insurance, security, buying and selling fees, etc. This means that as an investor, you need to buy them at a good price.
 It may be difficult if you are not buying mega bulk quantities.
 You may have little or no haggling advantage if you are just buying a small quantity.